aimms/user-guide/aimms-ide/Aimms/Options/Solvers General/Sensitivity/Sensitivity_-_Calculate_Sensit.rst

 **Note**

-*	Shadow price ranges and value ranges can be calculated by all linear solvers but right hand side ranges and objective coefficient ranges are only calculated by CPLEX and Gurobi.
+*	Shadow price ranges and value ranges can be calculated by all linear solvers but right hand side ranges and objective coefficient ranges are only calculated by :ref:`SolverCPLEX` and :ref:`SolverGurobi`.
 *	The option **Time Limit Sensitivity Ranges** can be used to set a time limit for each LP problem that is solved while calculating shadow price ranges or value ranges.